ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 The purpose of this task is to simply review the different platforms that are available to be assigned to a device configuration profile.
 You will not create a profile; you will simply review the platforms that are available to assign to a profile.

 1. You should still be logged into LON-CL1 as the **Admin** and into Microsoft 365 as **Holly Dickson**.
 2. In your **Edge** browser, you should have the **Microsoft Azure** portal open in a tab titled **All Users | Properties - Microsoft Azure**.
 Select this tab, which displays the **Microsoft Azure** portal, and in particular, the properties for all users within enrollment restrictions.
-At the top of the screen is the following navigation thread: **All services > Microsoft Intune > Device enrollment | Enrollment restictions**. <br/>
+At the top of the screen is the following navigation thread: **All services > Microsoft Intune > Device enrollment | Enrollment restrictions**. <br/>

     In this thread, select **Microsoft Intune**.
 3. In the **Microsoft Intune – Overview** page, in the left-hand pane under **Manage,** select **Device configuration**.